Arnett Moultrie: Professional career

 Moultrie was drafted with the 27th pick in the 2012 NBA draft by the Miami Heat.
 He was then traded to the Philadelphia 76ers for Justin Hamilton and a future first-round draft pick.
 On December 21, 2012, Moultrie was assigned to the Sioux Falls Skyforce of the NBA D-League.
 He was recalled on January 6, 2013.

 On February 4, 2014, he was assigned to the Delaware 87ers.
 On February 9, 2014, he was recalled by the 76ers.
 On February 21, 2014, Moultrie had his first career start.
-In 31 minutes, he recorded 6 points, 5 rebounds and 2 steals in a 112-124 loss to the Dallas Mavericks.
+In 31 minutes, he recorded 6 points, 5 rebounds and 2 steals in a 112–124 loss to the Dallas Mavericks.
 On March 15, 2014, he was reassigned to the 87ers.
 On March 31, 2014, he was suspended for five games for violating the NBA's anti-drug policy.
 On April 6, 2014, he was again recalled to the 76ers.

 On October 27, 2014, he was traded to the New York Knicks in exchange for Travis Outlaw, a 2019 second-round draft selection and the option exchange 2018 second-round draft selections.
 Upon acquisition, he was waived by the Knicks.

 On December 16, 2014, he signed with the Jiangsu Dragons of the Chinese Basketball Association.

 On December 5, 2015, Moultrie signed with Al-Riyadi Beirut of Lebanon.

 In March 2018, Moultrie signed with the NLEX Road Warriors of the Philippine Basketball Association as their import for the 2018 PBA Commissioner's Cup.

 In November 2018, Moultrie signed with Kalev/Cramo of the Latvian–Estonian Basketball League (LEBL) and the VTB United League.
 His first game for the team was in the VTB United League as he scored 16 points and grabbed 9 rebounds in 26 minutes against Parma as Kalev/Cramo won 93–82.

 In December 2019, Arnett moved to the Beijing Royal Fighters of the Chinese Basketball Association.
-He debuted on 5 January 2020, as club won 112–96 against Shanghai Sharks.
+He debuted on January 5, 2020, as club won 112–96 against Shanghai Sharks.
 Moultrie averaged 18.8 points and 11.3 rebounds per game.
 On October 29, 2020, he signed with the Nanjing Monkey Kings.
-On March 28, 2021, Moultrie scored 37 points and grabbed a career-high 34 rebounds in a 105-95 victory over the Jiangsu Dragons.
+On March 28, 2021, Moultrie scored 37 points and grabbed a career-high 34 rebounds in a 105–95 victory over the Jiangsu Dragons.
 His 34 rebounds were five rebounds short of breaking the CBA record for most rebounds in a single game.

 On March 8, 2023, Taichung Suns registered Arnett as import player.
 On March 9, Arnett signed with the Taichung Suns of the T1 League.

+On August 12, 2024, Arnett signed with the Maccabi Rishon LeZion of the Liga Leumit.
+On November 22, he signed with the Taipei Fubon Braves of the P. League+.
+On February 2, 2025, he parted ways with the Taipei Fubon Braves.

+On February 7, 2025, Moultrie signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
+On April 3, Moultrie was not registered in the 2024–25 TPBL season final rosters.
+And Kaohsiung Aquas terminated the contract relationship with Moultrie.